stgmva/stgmva.github.io/_posts/2016/2016-12-29-Handwired-Jelly-Comb-Numpad-Mod.md

 ---
 layout: page
-title: "Handwired Jellycomb Numpad Mod Log"
+title: "Handwired Jellycomb Numpad"
-subheadline: ""
+subheadline: "Mod Log"
 teaser: "I see great possibilities with this numpad.
 The biggest reason why I prefer programmable boards vs standard boards is to get a certain set of keys - media controls and arrows.
 I largely see myself using the numpad at work when I'm using a 60% board.
 I can see myself using standard non-programmable boards now because all the critical keys I want/need are integrated into the numpad."
 author: Morgan
 categories: